 - What’s fun to do in Denver?

-- The average rent in Denver is $1606/month, ranking as the 25th highest monthly rent int he United States.
+- The average rent in Denver for a one-bedroom apartment is $1,763/month, ranking it as the 25th highest monthly rent in the United States.

 - Denver is the 23rd most expensive city in the country, meaning the cost of living is pretty high.

 Before you get bogged down in the details, check out this video of some of the more breathtaking sights around Denver.

 Denver is a city with a lot of neighborhoods, which means it’s hard to cover everything simply.

 Because of this, it’s best to break the city up regionally into Central, East, North, Northeast, Northwest, South, Southeast, Southwest, and West Denver.
 Each of these regions can contain multiple neighborhoods which all have their own vibes, strengths, and weaknesses.